 The Day of the Dead is not just a Mexican holiday.
-In fact, it’s celebrated in many Latin countries including Columbia, Ecuador, Honduras, El Salvador Nicaragua, and Peru as well!
+In fact, it’s celebrated in many Latin countries including Columbia, Ecuador, Honduras, El Salvador, Nicaragua, and Peru!

 Celebrating the Day of the Dead involves many different activities.
 Some ways to celebrate include visiting a loved one’s grave, having an outdoor picnic at your local cemetery, setting up altars in your homes, and eating sugar skulls!